How to stop business travellers breaking the rules

-A 2016 study on behaviour and compliance in organisations carried out by the Financial Conduct Authority found that people tend to break rules “when they can rationalise the benefits of rule breaking as being consistent with their status as a good, virtuous person”.
+A 2016 study on behaviour and compliance in organizations carried out by the Financial Conduct Authority found that people tend to break rules “when they can rationalize the benefits of rule breaking as being consistent with their status as a good, virtuous person”.

 “There is, therefore, a trade-off between external incentives to break rules, and internal incentives, which include rewards and punishments such as feelings of satisfaction for acting virtuously and shame for doing wrong,” the authors said.

 This is why gamification has shown at least some success in a business travel context.
 If you reward travellers with points and these points are displayed on a very public league table, the glow felt for acting in compliance with travel policy can work wonders.

 – The problem is that the benefits of being outside policy are often very attractive: staying in a better hotel or adding more frequent flyer points to your personal account for example.